deanebarker/contentful-webhook-server/README.md

     [WebhookBinding("ContentManagement.Entry.unpublish")]
     public static WebhookHandlerLogEntry DoSomething(WebhookEventArgs e)

-Inside the method, the name/topic for which the handler is executing is accessible via the `ActiveHandler` property on the `WebhookEventArgs` object:
+Inside the handler method, the name/topic for which the handler is executing is accessible via the `ActiveHandler` property on the `WebhookEventArgs` object:

     e.ActiveHandler.ForTopic
     e.ActiveHandler.ForName

-Before use, this method must be "registered."
+On application startup, the methods much be discovered for the system to automatically register them.
 The easiest way is to call the global auto-register method in `Application_Start`:

     WebhookDispatcher.AutoRegisterHandlers();